MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ### Room Left

-"Room Left" handler is invoked every time player leaves the room.
-The following Cloud Script handler will intercept such event:
+The **Room Joined** handler is invoked every time player joins the room.
+The following CloudScript handler shown below will intercept such event.

 ```javascript
 // Triggered automatically when a player leaves a Photon room